 Learning in the classroom is important, but learning in the real world is critical.
-The Legal Studies Department seeks to provide students the opportunity to apply what they have learned in class through interning.
+The Department of Legal Studies provides students with the opportunity to apply what they have learned in class through interning.

-It’s not only what you know, but who you know so don’t miss out on this invaluable opportunity.
+It’s not only what you know, but also who you know, so don’t miss out on an invaluable opportunity.

-Mariah Creech is a senior pursuing who will be graduating with two degrees in Legal Studies and Social Sciences (Journalism, Political Science, and Sociology).
-After working hard at her internship with Deborah Poindexter, P.A. she was hired on as a legal assistant.
-Upon graduating, she is looking to go to law school in the DC area, working as a paralegal throughout, and eventually beginning a career in politics.
+Mariah Creech is a senior who will be graduating with degrees in legal studies and social sciences (journalism, political science and sociology).
+After working hard at her internship with Deborah Poindexter, P.A., Creech was hired as a legal assistant.
+Upon graduating, she wants to attend law school in the Washington, D.C.area, working as a paralegal throughout and eventually begin a career in politics.
 "Specifically, I'd like to work in legislation, and I'm counting on a background in law and social sciences to make me a receptive and modern representative.
-I’m mostly interested in social issues and civil rights, but also hold an interest in family law, like the office I am working as a legal assistant in now."
+I’m mostly interested in social issues and civil rights, but also hold an interest in family law, like the office I am working in now as a legal assistant."

-Tara Bresky is a junior pursuing a BA in Legal Studies and participated in the Legal Studies Internship Program with The Chidolue Law Firm, PLLC.
-After working hard all semester Tara was offered a job in the firm!
-Congratulations Tara!
+Tara Bresky is a junior pursuing a degree in legal studies and participated in an internship at The Chidolue Law Firm, PLLC.
+After working hard all semester, Bresky was offered a job in the firm.

-Alex A. Alvarado is a senior at the University of Central Florida pursuing his Bachelor’s degree in Legal Studies.Mr.
+Alex A. Alvarado is a senior at the University of Central Florida pursuing a bachelor's degree in legal studies.
 Alvarado has experience working in Washington, D.C. for a U.S. Representative and in a local district office with another U.S. Representative.
-Currently, Mr. Alvarado is interning with Rutledge Ecenia, P.A. in Tallahassee in the Government Affairs/Lobbying department.
+Currently, Alvarado is interning with Rutledge Ecenia, P.A. in Tallahassee in the government affairs and lobbying department.